 Here’s a fun linguistics question for you: What is a group of fish called?
 The answer to this question might actually surprise you in that there are many different answers to this question!

-The right answer to this question actually depends on what the group of fish is doing, so before we just give away the answer, let’s get into the truth of the matter.
+The right answer to this question actually depends on what the group of fish is doing.

 The proper way to refer to a group of fish